aristocratos/btop/README.md

 ### **Optional Dependencies (Needed for GPU monitoring)**

+GPU monitoring also requires a btop binary built with GPU support (`GPU_SUPPORT=true` flag).

+See [GPU compatibility](#gpu-compatibility) section for more about compiling with GPU support.

  * **NVIDIA**

 If you have an NVIDIA GPU you must use an official NVIDIA driver, both the closed-source and open-source ones have been verified to work.